isabella232/sign-integrations.en/help/workday/quick-start.md

 This document is designed to help [!DNL Workday] administrators understand how to customize the [!DNL Workday] Business Processes to include Adobe Sign for obtaining e-signatures.
 To use Adobe Sign within [!DNL Workday], you must know how to create and modify [!DNL Workday] items such as:

-* Business Process Framework
+* [!UICONTROL Business Process Framework]
 * Tenant Set-up and configuration
 * Reporting and [!DNL Workday] Studio Integration

 ## Accessing Adobe Sign within [!DNL Workday] {#access-adobe-sign}

-Adobe Sign electronic signature capability is surfaced as [!UICONTROL Review Document Step] action within the Business Process Framework (BPF) and as a Distribute Documents task.
+[!UICONTROL Adobe Sign electronic signature capability] is surfaced as [!UICONTROL Review Document Step] action within the [!UICONTROL Business Process Framework (BPF)] and as a Distribute Documents task.

 ## [!UICONTROL Review Document Step] {#review-document-step}

-Adobe Sign for [!DNL Workday] is exposed via the [!UICONTROL Review Document Step] that you can add to any of over 400 Business Processes within [!DNL Workday], including Offer, Distribute Documents and Tasks, Propose Compensation, and more.
+Adobe Sign for [!DNL Workday] is exposed via the [!UICONTROL Review Document Step] that you can add to any of over 400 Business Processes within [!DNL Workday], including [!UICONTROL Offer], [!UICONTROL Distribute Documents and Tasks], [!UICONTROL Propose Compensation], and more.

 You may refer to the [[!DNL Workday] community articles on [!UICONTROL Review Document Step]](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg).